-<IR> is consistent with developments in financial and other reporting, but an integrated report also differs from other reports and communications in a number of ways.
+Integrated reporting is part of an evolving corporate reporting system.
+This system is enabled by comprehensive frameworks and standards, addressing measurement and disclosure in relation to all capitals, appropriate regulation and effective assurance.
+Integrated reporting is consistent with developments in financial and other reporting, but an integrated report also differs from other reports and communications in a number of ways.
 In particular, it focuses on the ability of an organization to create value in the short, medium and long term, and in so doing it: